 New fantasy players often make the mistake of thinking short-term.
 You only get one chance at a deposit bonus.
 It’s going to take some time to release the bonus amount into your real money account.
 Take a long-term approach to your initial deposit and bonus amount.
 Virtually all fantasy leagues match 100% of your first deposit only.

-Bonus Breakdown on Top 3 Rated Money Leagues:
+Promo Code Bonus Breakdown on our Top Rated Money Leagues:

 If you are taking time to research strategies to win, you are going to play multiple games throughout the season.
 If you can afford it, make your 1st time deposit as large as possible to take advantage of the free money match.
 New users tend to be a skittish and want a test run, only to inevitably make additional deposits throughout the season.
 Another common thought is, I just need to deposit $100 and I’ll make $10,000 out of it.
 You will need practice to find the contests, strategy and formula that works for you.
 If you can afford it, set yourself up with a significant 1st deposit and pace yourself for a long, profitable journey.
 If you need the money later or want to withdrawal at anytime, you can do so.
 But remember, you can only get your free money match once.

 FFML Tip: The average contest is $5-25.
 You’re going to play.
 If you can afford it, max out the deposit and get the deposit bonus.